shyamvalsan/HugoBlog/content/about/_index.md

 +++
 I'm Shyam Sreevalsan and this is my personal website.

-I am a computer science graduate who has worked as a software engineer and a variety of other roles in the software industry.
-I specialize in building intelligent networks and for some time now, I've been working on applying machine learning to computer networks and other problems I'm trying to solve.
+I am a technology consultant who has worked in a variety of different roles in the software industry.
+I specialize in building intelligent networks and applying machine learning to solve hard problems in computer networks and telecommunications.

 When I'm not at work, I travel, I read, I write, I paint and I experiment with data.

+My art is influenced by nature and culture heritage from around the world.
+I specialize in generative abstracts, data paintings and experiments in human-machine collaboration where the workflow involves alternating layers of human and computer generated artistic expression.

 --

-This blog is built with Rstudio, blogdown and Hugo (using the cocoa theme), it is maintained in Git, and deployed using Netlify.
-The posts are written in Markdown or RMarkdown.
+This blog is built with Rstudio, blogdown and Hugo.
+It is maintained in Git and deployed using Netlify.

 All articles posted on this blog are released under a Creative Commons Attribution-ShareAlike 4.0 International License.